pooja649/Online-Blog/README.md

  <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 22-Apr-2022**
 <h3 align='center'>Presentation on Cost Centre-4</h3>
-Today I gave presentation to all my mates in which about the Cost Centre in Erpnext and explained about the diffrent nodes of cost center about the particular field.
+Today I gave presentation to all my mates in which about the Cost Centre in ErpGuru and explained about the diffrent nodes of cost center about the particular field.
 I have explained about the chart of accounts where we have whole details of amount in the receivable account and different kinds of accounts.

 <br>